MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Set-MgDeviceManagementDeviceComplianceScript.md

   - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
-    - `[DeviceAndAppManagementAssignmentFilterType <String>]`: Represents type of the assignment filter.
+    - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-INPUTOBJECT `<IDeviceManagementActionsIdentity>`: Identity Parameter
+INPUTOBJECT <IDeviceManagementActionsIdentity>: Identity Parameter
   - `[AndroidDeviceOwnerEnrollmentProfileId <String>]`: key: id of androidDeviceOwnerEnrollmentProfile
   - `[AndroidForWorkEnrollmentProfileId <String>]`: key: id of androidForWorkEnrollmentProfile
   - `[AppLogCollectionRequestId <String>]`: key: id of appLogCollectionRequest